Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

         :width: 750px
         :align: center

-Click on the product name and then on the Download button that appears in the info tab.
+Double click on the product name and then on the Download button that appears in the info tab.
 Depending on the output the following products can be downloaded:

 	•	**Product GeoTiff**: this is the physical quantity.
 	•	**Browse Product GeoTiff**: this is the GeoTiff browse product as shown on the map.